canyon-project/canyon/README.md

 ## Project Structure

-Canyon is a JavaScript code coverage collection platform.
+Canyon (Word for "quick", pronounced /ˈkænjən/) is a JavaScript code coverage collection platform.
 We address the difficulties developers and QA engineers encounter in collecting test case code coverage during end-to-end testing.
 It consists of three main parts:

 - A series of plugin responsible for adapting to various CI tools and reading environment variables.